Published: 13th May 2021

-As people spend most of their week at work, it is important to ensure that your employees have access to safe and clean drinking water at all times to enable them to maintain these levels of hydration.
+As people spend most of their week at work, it is important to ensure that your employees always have access to safe and clean drinking water to enable them to maintain these levels of hydration.

 Many workplaces simply direct their staff to the tap should they want to rehydrate, whilst others invest in bottled water vending machines and water coolers, but how much difference does it really make?
 As an employer, should you be offering one type over another?